mhossain11/Flutter-Music-Player-app/README.md

 # Working Features

-Add a Song from a local store, play the song .
+automatic will Add a Song from local storage, will Play the song.